 The Great Glacial Adventure

 The Coastal Mountains is home to some of the biggest glaciers and ice fields in North America.
-The Monarch Ice Field is the biggest ice field outside the Polar Circle.

 In addition, the Coastal Mountains are twice as big as the Canadian Rockies and are far less visited by tourists - so expect to be 'wowed' without the crowds.